 - Application Fee (You can pay this when you are filling out your on-line application.)

 Applications are not considered complete and will not be reviewed unless GMAT or GRE scores and official transcripts are submitted.
 You must submit transcripts from ALL colleges and universities previously attended.
 It is not necessary to submit Sacramento State transcripts.
-Please arrange to have all your official transcripts sent at the same time, or prior to, submission of your application.

 Prerequisite requirements are computer literacy and successful completion of courses in statistics and calculus.
 Students may find more information about prerequisites at our prerequisite page.